Sen. Rand Paul was assaulted by a man at his Kentucky home, police say

 Boucher remained held Saturday in the Warren County Regional Jail.

+NBC affiliate WAVE of Louisville reported that the two men are neighbors.
+A neighbor told the station that the two men have had ongoing problems and Paul was mowing the lawn at the time of the assault.

+A state police spokesperson would not confirm those details, but said Paul and Boucher are acquainted with one another.

-The exact circumstances surrounding the alleged attack were not immediately known Saturday.
-Police said Paul had never met Boucher, and the Republican senator sustained a minor injury.
+The Republican senator sustained a minor injury, state police said.
 An ambulance was not required.

 The Kentucky State Police confirmed that the FBI were involved in the investigation, but the ongoing probe will be led by the trooper who made the arrest.

-Note: CORRECTION (Nov.
-4, 10:27 p.m.): An earlier version of this article misstated the relationship between Paul and Boucher.
-They are acquainted with each other, according to the police; it is not the case they had never met.